kiwamizamurai/kz-jpylb/README.md

 - [Jupyter Notebook Data Science Stack](https://hub.docker.com/r/jupyter/datascience-notebook)

 Some people reckon that such an environment is satisfied with JupyterNotebook or Colaboratory.
 Yes.
-You have a good idea.
+It's exactly as you thought.
 However, the actual reason why I did such a hassle thing is for my comprehension of Docker.
 I am just a one of learners.
-I wanna understand the usage of Docker.
+I wanna confirm if I apprehend the usage of Docker.
 I think this is gonna be a great opportunity.
-Thus, this is insufficient and inconvenient.
+As I said, however, I am still a beginner.
+It means there might be some mistakes.
+Thus, If you have some advice or request, please feel free to leave [issues](https://github.com/kiwamizamurai/kz-jpylb/issues).

-In addition, these are some references when creating this repository
+Actually, these has nothing to do with this repository, I listed up some useful and pragmatic references when creating this repository as follows:
 - [Jupyter Data Science Stack + Docker in under 15 minutes](https://towardsdatascience.com/jupyter-data-science-stack-docker-in-under-15-minutes-19d8f822bd45)
 - [ml-jupyterla](https://github.com/asashiho/ml-jupyterlab)
 - [DockerでJupyterLabを構築する](https://qiita.com/muk-ai/items/a147cfd2cafc57420b15)